Jagmal Raja Chauhan: Railway contracts for railways and bridges

 In 1926, Rai Bahadur Jagmal Raja started construction of the Bally Bridge in Calcutta, which he completed in 1932.
-In all the railway contracts done by him, his partners and sub-contractors were railway contractors from his own community – Mistris of Kutch.
+In all the railway contracts done by him, his partners and sub-contractors were railway contractors from his own community – Kutch Gurjar Kshatriya.
 The Bally Bridge was named Willingdon Bridge after Viceroy of India, The Marquess of Willingdon, who inaugurated it.
 The British acknowledged the feat of Jagmal Raja, by naming the first train that ran across Willingdon Bridge as Jagmal Raja Howrah Express.
-The name plates mentioning Erection & Caissoning done by Rai Bahadur Jagmal Raja, Allahbad, can still be seen riveted on each girder of Bally Bridge.
+The name plates mentioning Erection & Caissoning done by Rai Bahadur Jagmal Raja, Allahabad, can still be seen riveted on each girder of Bally Bridge.

 Contractor for docks

 Further, in 1924 the extension of Calcutta Port Trust at Khiddirpore in Calcutta was made by building a new dock named the "King George Dockyard", which was done by Rai Bahadur Jagmal Raja Chauhan with Bhimjee Pancha Chauhan & Mavji Punja Chauhan, all from Nagor.
 This work was completed in 1927.
 The dock has now been renamed as "Netaji Subhas Docks".